JaydenH08/filament-joiner/README.md

 # Filament Joiner

-Code for setting up and driving a 3D printer hotend rigged up to an Arduino to provide a temperature-controlled platform for joining 3D filaments.
+//All Rights go to the original owner of this project (Victor Chew) Code for setting up and driving a 3D printer hotend rigged up to an Arduino to provide a temperature-controlled platform for joining 3D filaments.
 Filaments joined this way have a strong and non-brittle bond compared to using uncontrolled heat sources such as a candle or lighter.

 - [Video demo](https://youtu.be/rC_HjhM3sgA)